montogeek/laravel-docs-es/eloquent.md

 #### Dynamic Scopes

-Sometimes You may wish to define a scope that accepts parameters.
+Sometimes you may wish to define a scope that accepts parameters.
 Just add your parameters to your scope function:

-	class User extends Eloquent {
+	class User extends Model {

 		public function scopeOfType($query, $type)
 		{